 First of all, to make Żur you need to prepare the starter, it is simple and it doesn't require maintenance but it takes 7 days to ferment.
 You can also buy premade starter but the flavour will not be as good.

-What Żurek tastes like?
+What do Żurek taste like?

-This soup is made with the use of fermented rye flour and that gives it sour notes of flavour. Żurek can get quite thick if too much starter is added, in Poland, there are few varieties depending on the occasion and region.
+This soup is made with the use of fermented rye flour and which gives it sour notes of flavour. Żurek can get quite thick if too much starter is added, in Poland, there are few varieties depending on the occasion and region.

 This recipe makes 6 portions

 500ml (0.52 quart) bottled or boiled water at room temperature (no chlorine)

 6tbsp rye flour (you can use wholemeal wheat flour as well)

 1,5 litre (1.58 quart) of hot chicken or vegetable stock

 250g (8.8oz) uncut smoked bacon (boczek)